 Not every person is meant to go the distance with you.
 Some people are assigned shorter energetic contracts and once those contracts are realized, people have a way of moving on from your life.
 Once a lesson is learned, new people come into our lives to teach us, show us, hurt us or inspire us to experience the next set of lessons.

-Morning a Loss Is Not Weak
+Mourning a Loss Is Not Weak

 I’ve learned that it is not weak to mourn relationships that end, even when those were perceived as bad ones.
 Whether they are friendships, family ties or romantic ones, it is brave to allow yourself to feel the absence and the empty space they leave.
 But I’ve also learned that it takes even more bravery to not stay stuck in the loss and to understand that if those relationships end, it is because they no longer serve your highest and greatest good.